FFede0/RL4CC/config_files/README.md

 ### Experiment configuration file

-The `exp_config.json` includes parameters related to the training experiment (i.e., the stopping criteria) and/or the configuration of the Ray `Tuner` for automatic hyperparameter tuning.
+The `exp_config.json` includes parameters related to the training experiment (i.e., the Algorithm to use or the stopping criteria) and/or the configuration of the Ray `Tuner` for automatic hyperparameter tuning.

-The only **mandatory section** is `stopping_criteria`, which is a dictionary used to list the (possibly, multiple) stopping criteria to be considered during the training.
+The only **mandatory parameters** are `algorithm`, which corresponds to the name of the RL Algorithm to use, and `stopping_criteria`, which is a dictionary used to list the (possibly, multiple) stopping criteria to be considered during the training.
 The available termination conditions are:
 - `max_iterations`: the maximum number of training iterations.